-Madison’s technology economy is growing rapidly, and the region is home to the headquarters of Epic Systems, Exact Sciences, American Family Insurance, American Girl, Sub-Zero, and Lands’ End, as well as many biotech, healthcare IT, and health systems startups.
+Madison’s technology economy is growing rapidly, and the region is home to the headquarters of Epic Systems, Exact Sciences, American Family Insurance, American Girl (Mattel), Sub-Zero and Lands’ End, as well as many biotech, healthcare IT and health systems startups.

 The city of Madison and the University of Wisconsin–Madison acknowledge that they occupy ancestral Ho-Chunk land.
-The School of Medicine and Public Health recognizes the health inequities faced by Native communities and pledges to learn more and take action across all of its missions.
+The School of Medicine and Public Health recognizes the health inequities faced by Native communities and pledges to facilitate learning and action across all its missions.

 Please send nominations to: